GlobalFishingWatch/vessel-classification/README.md

 registered on GCR).

 We then have a dev directory (`world-fishing-827-dev-ttl30d/data-production`).
-Anything we're trying that hasn't yet hit production will end up in a `dev/<username>` directory, mirroring the directories in prod but isolated from prod and from other developer's experiments.
+Anything we're trying that hasn't yet hit production will end up in a `dev/<user name>` directory, mirroring the directories in prod but isolated from prod and from other developer's experiments.
 This directory has a TTL set on all contents such that anything that is older than 30 days will be automatically deleted (to keep our GCS costs low and prevent infinite accumulation of experiments).

-I further propose we have also have a subdirectory under `dev`: `models` (or some other name) where we experiment with and train new models.
-Given our models are quite small, I would be inclined to package them in the Docker images we deploy rather than store them on GCS.
-We could commit the latest model files to git.

 ### Common parameters